Interested in community solar?Explore community solar

 Corrections policy

-When a published figure or claim is found to be incorrect, the page is updated, a brief correction note is added at the bottom of the page, and the dateModified is bumped.
-We do not silently edit numbers that prospects and clients may have relied on.
+When something on this site is found to be incorrect, we update the page and bump the date.
+We do not silently edit claims that prospects and clients may have relied on.